C2DH/ranketwo-submissions/lessons/drafts/digital-maps-and-historical-inquiry.md

 Source: [http://sabine-rethore.net/fr/cartes/mediterraneesans.html](http://sabine-rethore.net/fr/cartes/mediterraneesans.html)

 Reflect on how the production of maps is based on a chain of decisions and therefore filters spatial reality.
-Most likely, the cartographer has applied particular techniques to support a specific perception of his/her map and counter unwanted interpretations.
+Most likely, the cartographer has applied particular techniques to support a specific perception of their map and counter unwanted interpretations.
 As a result, maps are media for categorizing, systematizing, levelling and stereotyping spatial features and individual characteristics of the objects depicted on them.

 ### 2.c Decrypting choices, audience, and purpose: imagining populations in maps